lsaravia/Neutral/README.md

 # Multiespecific neutral/hierachical stochastic spatial model

 This is C++ code for neutral/hierarchical competition models.
 In these all species have the same parameters except the probability of colonization from metacommunity.
+More details are given in the file ModelDescription.md

 There are actually 5 similar models built in